Christian right: Sin of Empathy

+Other Christians have a more nuanced approach to the concept, Some theologians, like Joe Rigney in his book The Sin of Empathy, distinguish empathy from compassion: the former fully immerses in another's pain, potentially endorsing sin or falsehood to avoid seeming heartless.
+This view posits empathy as a tool for emotional manipulation, weaponized in culture wars over issues like abortion or LGBTQ+ rights, where it pressures affirmation of perceived wrongs.

 Criticism

 Criticisms of the Christian right often come from Christians who believe Jesus' message was centered on social responsibility and social justice.
 Theologian Michael Lerner has summarized: "The unholy alliance of the Political Right and the Religious Right threatens to destroy the America we love.
 It also threatens to generate a revulsion against God and religion by identifying them with militarism, ecological irresponsibility, fundamentalist antagonism to science and rational thought, and insensitivity to the needs of the poor and the powerless."

 Commentators such as Rob Schenck, Randall Balmer, and Charles M. Blow criticized the Christian right for its tolerance and embrace of Donald Trump during the 2016 presidential election despite Trump's failure to adhere to any of the principles advocated by the Christian right groups for decades.
 In a 2023 interview with NPR, Russell D. Moore stated that he had come to believe that Christianity was "in a crisis" after hearing multiple pastors speak of congregation members rejecting quotes from the Sermon on the Mount as "liberal talking points" and not backing down upon being informed of their source.